-A Roman bride wore a veil to shield her face, and a circlet of woven herbs and flowers to represent her fertility.
-She also wore her hair in a special updo, as many modern women still do.
+Romans used white to symbolize purity, which is where the bride wearing white came from.
+A Roman bride also wore a veil to shield her face, and a circlet of woven herbs and flowers to represent her fertility.
+She wore her hair in a special updo, as many modern women still do.
 The Roman ceremonial focus on dextratrum iunctio, literally joining of hands, is still seen in the Handfasting tradition.
 The “fede” ring, picturing clasped hands, was a popular choice.
 The name derives from the Italian phrase mani in fede: “hands [joined] in faith or loyalty.”
 It evolved into the Irish “Claddagh” ring.
 Plain bands and Hercules knot rings were also popular – both are still seen today.

 Wedding rings themselves started with the Roman monarchy period as iron bands (marriages were more of a property contract back then, and the ring was a warning to other men that she was taken).
 Eventually women gained more rights, and the band turned gold.
 Romans wore the wedding ring on the 4th finger of the left hand because they believed there was a vein that ran straight from it to the heart.
 Modern medical note: Uh….
 No.

 After the ceremony, attendees would throw confetto, a mix of nuts and dried fruit.
 I’m guessing this evolved into “confetti” when someone realized bits of paper or rice would cause fewer eye injuries!
 The bride passed very carefully over the threshold of her new home.
 Sometimes the groom would carry her, to prevent her from tripping, which would be a bad omen.
 The bride then took her husband’s family name, to indicate she was now property of his lineage rather than her father’s.
 Two thousand years later, we’re still following suit.